Crigler-Najjar syndromeGlucuronyl transferase deficiency (type I Crigler-Najjar); Arias syndrome (type II Crigler-Najjar)

 Light treatment (phototherapy) is needed throughout a person's life.
 In infants, this is done using bilirubin lights (bili or 'blue' lights).
 Phototherapy does not work as well after age 4, because thickened skin blocks the light.

-A liver transplant can be done in some people with type 1 disease.
+A liver transplant can be done in some people with type I disease.

 Blood transfusions may help control the amount of bilirubin in blood.
 Calcium compounds are sometimes used to remove bilirubin in the gut.

-The drug phenobarbitol is sometimes used to treat Arias syndrome (type 2).
+The drug phenobarbitol is sometimes used to treat type II Crigler-Najjar syndrome.

-People with this condition who reach adulthood will develop brain damage due to jaundice (kernicterus), even with regular treatment.
-The life expectancy for type 1 disease is 30 years.
+People with this condition who reach adulthood will develop brain damage due to jaundice ( kernicterus ), even with regular treatment.
+The life expectancy for type I disease is 30 years.

 Possible complications include: